 Using White Vinegar

+If you’re wondering about using vinegar on wood, the answer is yes, you can.
 If you want a more effective method, applying distilled white vinegar should be more than sufficient.
 All you need to do is mix vinegar and warm water inside a spraying bottle and spritz it over the mold on wood.

 Let the solution dry on the surface for an hour before running a damp cloth over it.
 Once done, wipe it down with a dry towel.